ekaitz-zarraga/droWMark/README.md

 download the code of the plugin from gitHub and install it correctly, putting the directory tree under `.vim/bundle/droWMark` directory.

+### Dependencies

+It is necessary to have Vim compiled with `+python` option.

+Dependencies for the python script are:

+- PyPandoc package, wich also depends on Pandoc
+  `pip install pypandoc`

+- Wordpress XML RPC
+  `pip install python_wordpress_xmlrpc`

+- ConfigParser package
+  `pip install configparser`

 ## Notes

 ### Vim independent